FarhanAsfar/CSE366-Artificial-Intelligence-Codes/README.md

 This repository contains codes of some of the topics of Artificial Intelligence.
 The prbolems are solved using C++ language.
-Each of the topics will have a 'guide' file to give an idea about the problem.
+Each of the topics will have a **'guide'** file to give an idea about the problem and how the problem is solved.

 This repository will contain the following topics-